A T1 theorem for general Calder\'on-Zygmund operators with comparable doubling weights, and optimal cancellation conditions: Introduction

 Given a Calder\'{o}n-Zygmund kernel $K\left( x,y\right) $ in Euclidean space $\mathbb{R}^{n}$, a classical problem for many decades was to identify optimal cancellation conditions on $K$ so that there would exist an associated singular integral operator $Tf\left( x\right) \sim \int K\left( x,y\right) f\left( y\right) dy$ bounded on $L^{2}\left( \mathbb{R} ^{n}\right) $.
 After a long history, involving contributions by many authors \footnote{ see e.g. \cite[page 53]{Ste} for references to the earlier work in this direction}, this effort culminated in the decisive $T1$ theorem of David and Journ\'{e} \cite{DaJo}, in which boundedness of an operator $T$ on $ L^{2}\left( \mathbb{R}^{n}\right) $ associated to $K$, was characterized by

 together with a weak boundedness property for some $\eta >0$,

 \emph{equivalently} by two testing conditions taken over indicators of cubes,

-The optimal cancellation conditions, which in the words of Stein were `a rather direct consequence of' the $T1$ theorem, were given in \cite[Theorem 4, page 306]{Ste2}, involving integrals of the kernel over shells - see Theorem \ref{Stein extension} below for an extension to certain more general pairs of doubling weights.
+The optimal cancellation conditions, which in the words of Stein were `a rather direct consequence of' the $T1$ theorem, were given in \cite[Theorem 4, page 306]{Ste2}, involving integrals of the kernel over shells - see Theorem \ref{Stein extension} below for an extension to certain more general pairs of doubling weights and cubical shells.

 An obvious next step is to replace Lebsegue measure with a fixed $A_{2}$ weight $w$,

 and ask when $T$ is bounded on $L^{2}\left( w\right) $, i.e. satisfies the one weight norm inequality.
 For elliptic Calder\'{o}n-Zygmund operators $T$, this question is easily reduced to the David Journ\'{e} theorem using two results from decades ago, namely the 1956 Stein-Weiss interpolation with change of measures theorem \cite{StWe}, and the 1974 Coifman and Fefferman extension \cite{CoFe} of the one weight Hilbert transform inequality of Hunt, Muckenhoupt and Wheeden \cite{HuMuWh}, to a large class of general Calder\'{o}n-Zygmund operators $T$\footnote{ Indeed, if $T$ is bounded on $L^{2}\left( w\right) $, then by duality it is also bounded on $L^{2}\left( \frac{1}{w}\right) $, and the Stein-Weiss interpolation theorem with change of measure shows that $T$ is bounded on unweighted $L^{2}\left( \mathbb{R}^{n}\right) $.
 Conversely, if $T$ is bounded on unweighted $L^{2}\left( \mathbb{R}^{n}\right) $, the proof in \cite{CoFe} shows that $T$ is bounded on $L^{2}\left( w\right) $ using $w\in A_{2}$.}.